How to Deploy Quorvex AI¶

 | API Docs (Swagger) | http://localhost:8001/docs |

-Production uses docker-compose.prod.yml with an .env.prod configuration file.
+For local or prototype validation, docker-compose.prod.yml can still run with an .env.prod configuration file.

 Prerequisites¶